 All of our clergy stoles are handmade using fabrics from various parts of West Africa.

 Red: Our red stole is a highly polished cotton called bazin from West Africa.
-The pattern on the bazin reminded us of stained glass.
+The pattern on the bazin reminded us the "Lily of the Valley."

 White: Our white stole is a highly polished cotton called bazin from West Africa.
 The pattern on the bazin reminded us of vessels being poured out into others